Paqmind/styleguides/README.md

 #### Rule 1

 Write and style code in a language-agnostic way.
+Knowledge portability and reading / writing skills portability is a goal.

 #### Rule 2